Jack Haley: Personal life

 Haley was raised Roman Catholic.
 He was a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.
 His nephew Bob Dornan served as a Republican congressman for California.

 Final years and death

-Haley remained active until a week before his death.

-On Friday June 1, 1979, Haley suffered a heart attack.
-He died on June 6, 1979, at the UCLA Medical Center in Los Angeles at the age of 81.
+On June 1, 1979, Haley suffered a heart attack.
+He died on June 6, 1979, at the UCLA Medical Center in Los Angeles at the age of 80.
 His funeral was held at the Church of the Good Shepherd and the eulogy was given by Ray Bolger who concluded it by saying, "It's going to be awfully lonely on that Yellow Brick Road now, Jack."

-He is buried in Holy Cross Cemetery, Culver City, California.
+Haley is buried in Holy Cross Cemetery, Culver City, California.

 Haley's autobiography, Heart of the Tin Man, was published in 2000.